Progressive, real-world learning. Online.

 To access your official course details for the year you started your degree, please visit the handbook

 Engineering offers an exciting future with an increasing demand for graduates both in Australia and internationally.
+With ambitious renewable energy targets around the world, there is an increasing global demand for skilled senior engineers who can design, manage and maintain new distributed energy grid systems.

 You will develop unique strengths to work collaboratively in professional teams in order to develop evidence-based engineering solutions.
 Throughout the degree you will acquire critical-thinking, innovative problem-solving and entrepreneurial skills that employers are looking for to satisfy the growing need for intelligent energy systems and the increasing use of renewable and alternative energy sources for a variety of residential and commercial applications.